The singular use of “violin” infers all the other bowed instruments in an orchestra.

 The shop has over $75,000 in net assets.
 Each student will document the work logs and invoices of their restoration projects, as well as participate in shop-wide inventory control and procurement planning.
 Our finance, ops, and inventory databases already have a total of 32 cross-referenced tables, and thousands of records.

-SIDENOTE: I was cautioned not to add this management component, and just run the business side of the shop myself with the students being oblivious to how it all works.
-I soundly rejected that idea.
+I admit I was cautioned not to add this management component, and just run the business side of the shop.
+This component has been a battle, but to have the students be oblivious to how it all works, runs counter to notion to showing them about the non-profit world works.

 I anticipate that some students will take a greater interest in this than others.
 While I can run the shop unassisted, I see exposure to these activities as a student benefit, through which they can draw the attention of major arts funders for the shop along with social-justice minded college business departments, and in doing so, draw distinction to themselves.
 Here’s just one example: https://www.kellogg.northwestern.edu/about/kellogg_culture/values_and_leadership/social_enterprise.aspx